 By weighing your food with each meal, you can rest assured that you are getting the most accurate calorie counts possible.

 7. Google It

 Did you accidentally throw away the packaging before remembering to enter your calories?
-That’s no excuse to skip – there are several ways to check calories online.
+That’s no excuse to skip – there are several ways for counting calories online.
 If you remember the brand, The USDA has a database of almost all the food they’ve approved.
 (3)

 If your item was more obscure, Nutritionix has a thorough food database that includes everything from dragon fruit to haggis.

-If you’re in the habit of following recipes closely, there are plenty of meal plans and recipes available online for free that outline the number of calories in each item, as well as the number of total calories in the entire meal.
+If you’re in the habit of following recipes closely to lose weight, there are plenty of meal plans and recipes available online for free that outline the number of calories in each item, as well as the number of total calories in the entire meal.